The Movie Camera Presets panel is composed of four main areas:

 - One or more calibration patterns have been detected in the source media.

-To detect a calibration pattern, use the button in the Cinema window to display the Frame Scrub Overlay, move to a frame and then click the button.
+If you have loaded a movie clip rather than a single frame, use the button in the Cinema window to display the Frame Scrub Overlay, and then move to the frame containing your calibration pattern using the left mouse button.

 PFTrack will attempt to read a focal length value for the frame from media metadata.
 If no such value can be read, it will display a popup window where a focal length can be entered:

-The calibration pattern will be detected automatically, with one point at each checkerboard corner, or one point at each calibration dot.
+The calibration pattern will be detected automatically, with one point at each checkerboard corner or calibration dot, depending on the grid type specified when loading the media.

 As each calibration pattern is detected, it will be displayed in the Focal Range Graph at the top of the presets panel: